freenode/web-7.0/content/kb/general/namespaces.md

-Title: Channel namespaces
+Title: Channel Namespaces
 ---
 Our [policies](pages/policies) outline that channels on freenode fall into one of two categories.
 Channels that begin with only a single # character are primary channels.
 Channels that begin with two # characters are topical or ‘about’ channels.

-Primary channels
+Primary Channels
 ================

 Primary channels are reserved for _official_ channels of on-topic projects.